Participant Information & Consent – In-app

 1. What am I being invited to do?

-You are invited to allow data collected during your use of the BrainEye application to be used for research purposes.
+You are invited to allow data collected during your use (or use by the person for whom you are providing consent) of the BrainEye application to be used for research purposes.

-Your decision to allow or not allow research use of the data is entirely voluntary.
+Your decision to allow or not allow research use of this data is entirely voluntary.

 The purpose of this research is to better understand normal and altered eye movements as measured using smartphone technology.